 Welcome to this week’s edition of The Friday Five!
 The Friday Five is a feature that I post every Friday in which I give my thoughts on a topic that’s related to NBA Live, NBA 2K, and other basketball video games, as well as the real NBA, and other areas of interest to our community.
 The feature is presented as either a list of five items, or in the form of a Top 5 countdown.
-This week’s Five is a list of five players who have appeared in more basketball video games than actual NBA games.
+This week’s Five is a list of five things we need to stop saying in 2022.

 And so, we’ve come to the end of 2021!
 It’s been a challenging couple of years with a global pandemic and whatnot, so hopefully better times await us all in 2022.
 Around these parts, we’ve obviously had basketball video games to keep us occupied.
 We get a lot of joy out of our hobby, but there are obviously moments of frustration as well.
 As I’ve said before, it’s necessary to cover all aspects of basketball gaming.
 We should celebrate and enjoy our passion for the virtual hardwood, and at the same time, voice our criticisms and concerns.
 Positive or negative, it’s vital that we have our say.